ChTBoner/snes_input_display/README.md

 ```

 You can add addresses to the file for your game if needed.
+The RAM Search tools of Bizhawk are great to find the values.

 ## TROUBLESHOOTING
 SNI or QUSB2SNES must be up and running and connected to a powered on console.

+Make sure all paths and info are correct in the configuration file.

 ## Credits
 [Skarsnik](https://github.com/Skarsnik)